Find out what's your personality type based on the Myers-Briggs Type Indicator (MBTI) here!

 That being said, which of the 16 personalities are you?
 Here’s a list of questions, simplified from the 100 objective questions for you, to assess which type of personality you are based on the Myers-Briggs Type Indicator.

 Remember: Don't overthink it!
 Your first subconscious answer is more accurate than you think!

 According to MBTI, the extraversion-introversion dichotomy explores how one interacts with the people around them.
 In other words: are you an extrovert or an introvert?
 Though it can occasionally be difficult to draw a clear line between the former and the latter (thus why ambiverts exist), its dictation can be summarised with an answer to one major question:

 Do you gain or lose energy when you interact with people?

 If you’ve chosen the former, you most likely fall under Extraversion (E).
 Extraverts (often spelled extroverts) tend to be more action-oriented and would enjoy frequent social interaction as it’s a form of energy recharge.

 If you've chosen the latter, you fall under Introversion (I).
 Introverts tend to be more introspective, enjoy fostering a deeper connection with people, and often feel recharged spending alone-time.

-The sensing-intuition dichotomy explores how one gathers information from their environment.
+The sensing-intuition dichotomy of MBTI explores how one gathers information from their environment.
 A common relation made from this dichotomy is the contrast between the left and the right brain.
 Objectivity or subjectivity?
 Maths and science, or art and language?

 If you’re one who’s more inclined to being highly practical, pragmatic, and down to earth, you’d fall under Sensing (S).
 Individuals who fall under this category are observers.
 They tend to focus on facts and details, and on what’s happening and has already happened.